Skip to main content

 Adultery; intolerable severity; desertion (for seven years); nonsupport; incurable insanity (confined for five years); conviction of crime with imprisonment (for three years)

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, please consult an attorney or conduct legal research to verify your state’s laws.

 Research the Law:

-Vermont Divorce Laws: Related Resources
+Related Divorce Resources

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help